niplav/site/about.md

 ### Acknowledgements

-Starting mid 2024, much of the content on this site has strongly benefitted from many hundreds of conversations with Claude 3/3.5/3.6/3.7/4 Sonnet and Claude 3/4 Opus.
+Starting mid 2024, much of the content on this site has strongly benefitted from many hundreds of conversations with Claude 3/3.5/3.6/3.7/4/4.5 Sonnet and Claude 3/4/4.1 Opus.
+They are usually credited where they helped.

 The only AI-generated content is [half a line here](./microfiction.html#Squeal) and a bunch of the code.